 Gerberoy

-So where are we off to this weekend?
+So, where are we going this weekend?